Marian Holmes, Child, Adolesent & Young Adult Counsellor/Psychotherapist

 In the case of genuine financial difficulty, fees can be negotiated within reasonable limits.

-1) I meet with the parent(s)/carer(s) of the young person to take a full medical and developmental history, including presenting difficulties, reasons for exploring psychotherapy and what you hope might be the outcome of the work;
+1) I meet with the parent(s)/carer(s) of the young person to take a full medical and developmental history, including presenting difficulties and expectations;

 3) I meet with the young person on their own, allowing them the opportunity to play, talk, ask questions and explore their own experience of being in the therapy room.